-If your server cannot successfully complete an import then you should read our troubleshooting guide.
+If your server cannot successfully complete an import or an export, then you should read our troubleshooting guide.

 To learn about web hosts that we recommend, please see our recommended hosts page.

-There are no server hardware requirements for WP All Import.
-If you are maxing out your server’s available resources during the import process, upgrading to a more powerful server will help to increase your import speed.
-If you are not maxing out your server’s available resources then you will probably not benefit from upgrading to a more powerful server.
+There are no server hardware requirements for WP All Import or WP All Export.
+If you are maxing out your server’s available resources during the import or export process, upgrading to a more powerful server will help to increase your import or export speed.
+If you are not maxing out your server’s available resources, then you will probably not benefit from upgrading to a more powerful server.

-WP All Import.
+WP All Import and WP All Export.
 Your server will need the following software packages installed:

 - PHP 7.2.5 or greater